brenobattaglin/crypto-converter/README.md

 ## On Hold
 - New UI
 - A dialog to show errors.
-Now it`s only printing the error on the log when there`s an error on the request.
+Now it's only printing the error on the log when there's an error on the request.